Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Fractures

 Many people seek more natural treatments for acid reflux to avoid these significant side effects.
-Our acid reflux functional medicine specialists at Melbourne Functional Medicine can help bring effective long-term relief with natural remedies for heartburn and a personalised approach.
+Our acid reflux functional medicine practitioners at Melbourne Functional Medicine can help bring effective long-term relief with natural remedies for heartburn and a personalised approach.

 Natural remedies for acid reflux/heartburn – the functional medicine approach